1,000+ Opportunities

 ” Stay up-to-date on the steady progress we make in our towns and across the state to better the lives of our neighbors.

-Based on current listing details, eligibility includes: Nonprofit organizations serving Eastern Connecticut, with initiatives in early childhood care and education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving Eastern Connecticut, with initiatives in early childhood care and education.
+Confirm the full requirements in the official notice before applying.